HunterAzar/AnthemNetwork/README.md

 **It's not compatible with system any other than Windows!!!** (tested only on win10 lol)

+## Disclaimer

+Capture file can still contain data as EA profile data, personal data or authentication data.
+Don't share those capture files with the public!!!

 #### Requirements
 1. Wireshark installed
 2. Ability to read